ouspg/ainigma/README.md

           * While not explicitly marked, some other files might be needed when deploying things in cloud etc.
         * What kind of flag mechanism the task uses, see #Flag generation
         * We might need to use internal SQLite database already, or in the future at least
             * A list of output files that task will provide (must be explicit path for each, instead of giving directory).
 It might be that these are used immediately and no need to cache.
-(Need to think omre)
+(Need to think more about this)
               * Builder returns the list
             * To store completely random flags, connect the flag to correct user and task
             * Other things we need to remember and cannot be derived from the configuration file